ebweinberger/eliWeinbergerWebsite/src/assets/markdown/thissite.md

 the `ProjectComponent` which has it's own logic as to which project it displays.

 ## Services
-From the Agular documentation I learned that the best practice is to make sure that the logic in the component only affects the way things are displayed, not what the actual content is.
+From the Angular documentation I learned that the best practice is to make sure that the logic in the component only affects the way things are displayed, not what the actual content is.
 Initially I had logic in the `ProjectComponent` that decided what markdown file to pull the information from.
 After I got it functioning, I decided to